Superlong JGBs remain softer ahead of auctions

 next week's debt sales by Spain and Italy, the two big economies

-seen as most at risk from a crisis that has already dragged down
+seen as most at risk from the crisis that has already dragged

 ($1 = 77.1100 Japanese yen)